pxntus/txt2pdf/README.md

 2. Create an isolated Python environment using **virtualenv** or just use the system installation and make sure the required packages are installed using the **requirement.txt** file.

+   On Windows:

+       py -3 -m pip install -r requirement.txt

+   On Linux:

-        python -m pip install -r requirement.txt
+       python3 -m pip install -r requirement.txt

 3. Run the following command to read more about the command line arguments:

+   On Windows:

+       py -3 txt2pdf.py --help

+   On Linux:

-        python txt2pdf.py --help
+       python3 txt2pdf.py --help

-When running the script for the first time (with real and valid inputs) MikTex will install multiple LaTeX packages.
+On Windows: When running the script for the first time (with real and valid inputs) MikTex will install multiple LaTeX packages.
 You should accept this.

 ## Example